Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Page A acquired linked passively through other marketers and content creators using it as a reference source.

-- Page B acquired links actively by promoting it to editors at top publications.
+- Page B acquired links actively by promoting them to editors at top publications.

 This broadly describes the two approaches to creating content that gets links.